Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have put together a 64-42 record in games they were favored on the moneyline (winning 60.4% of those games).
+- The Twins have won 65 of the 107 games they were listed as the moneyline favorite this season (60.7%).

 - Based on this matchup's moneyline, the Twins have an implied win probability of 73.3%.

-- In the 157 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 79 times (79-71-7).
+- Minnesota has played in 158 games with a set over/under, and have combined with its opponents to go over the total 80 times (80-71-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!